Coventry Very Light Rail: Network

+Before a first full line to the begins construction later in the year, the route of which is still undergoing development.
+Two options for the first route have been identified by the council and combined authority, one of which would head from the City Centre to the University Hospital via Fargo Village & Wyken, the second route would head to a new modern industrial park near the village of Baginton, via Whitley.

+Funding

-The scheme has been included in a wider £15 billion plan to reshape mass transit in the West Midlands. £2.4 million of funding for its development has been sourced from the British Government's Local Growth fund through the Coventry and Warwickshire Local Enterprise Partnership (CWLEP).
+The scheme has been included in a wider £15 billion plan to reshape mass transit in the West Midlands. £2.4 million of funding for its development has been sourced from the UK government's Local Growth Fund through the Coventry and Warwickshire Local Enterprise Partnership.
 An additional £12.2 million was secured from the devolution deal for the West Midlands Combined Authority (WMCA).
 Additional backing may come from private enterprises, efforts to secure such partnerships commenced during late 2019.
-It has been stated that the cost of building the system will equal £7 million per kilometre, which is substantially less than the £35-60 million per kilometre of traditional tram systems.

-Vehicles

-The vehicle (yet to be named) will carry up to 50 passengers in total with 20 seated.
-The first vehicle left the production line in March 2021, and was taken on a showcase tour before being taken to Dudley for testing.
-With the low capacity, the vehicles will operate at a frequency of every 5–6 minutes, with the Hourly Capacity being quadruple the capacity of the existing bus system in the city.
-There are plans to implement autonomous technology to bring frequencies up to every 3–4 minutes, this will most likely only occur if trams become overcrowded (which is expected).
+Dudley Borough Council acquired Black Country Innovative Manufacturing Organisation "BCIMO" (including the Very Light rail Innovation Centre) in July, securing its investments and the future of the project.